umakant-2113/Conduit-API/README.md

 `GET /api/v1/tags`

-No authentication required, returns a List of Tags.
+No authentication required, returns a [List of Tags]